-Also, make sure you have the required two plugins.
-You will need WooCommerce and Gateway3D Product Designer installed.
+Finally, make sure you have the required two plugins.
+You will need WooCommerce and Smartlink Product Designer installed.
 To install these plugins, you need to be within the WordPress admin and go to WP Plugins->Add New.
 This will give you the option to upload a zipped up plugin file or search existing WordPress plugins.
 Find WooCommerce by doing a search, install and then activate it.
-Then ‘Add New’ again and select upload, then select the woocommerce-g3d.zip file you have been provided and upload it.
+Then ‘Add New’ again and select upload, then select the smartlink-product-designer.zip file you have downloaded and upload it to your Shop.
 Once this is done activate it as well.

-Once Gateway3D Product Designer is installed and activated, you will need to enter the license key you will have received when you purchased the plugin.
-Go to WP Settings->Gateway3D Product Designer and enter both the license key and the license email address.
-Click save to activate the license.
-Then the Gateway3D Product Designer settings will be available within Woocommerce->Settings->Smartlink.
+Once the plugin is installed and activated, you will need to enter the license key you will have received when you purchased the plugin.
+Go to Admin->Settings->Smartlink Product Designer Activation and enter your ‘Master API’ license key.
+Click ‘Activate’.
+Then the settings will be available within Woocommerce->Settings->Smartlink.
 As well, under the Products menu there will also be a ‘Smartlink’ submenu which is your CPP control panel.

 If at any time there are issues with activating the license and you are sure you have activations available, it may be useful to de-activate the plugin with the WordPress plugin manager, re-activate the plugin, and then try to activate the license.
 De-activating the plugin resets all internal licensing data.

 You may need to use the plugin on several sites, perhaps a development or testing environment prior to going ‘live’.
-Oncel you have entered the license key on the testing site and you wish to use it on the live site, you will first need to deactivate the license on the testing site.
-Go to WP Settings->Gateway3D Product Designer and then click on the ‘License Deactivation’ tab.
+Once you have entered the license key on the testing site and you wish to use it on the live site, you will first need to deactivate the license on the testing site.
+Go to Admin->Settings->Smartlink Product Designer Activation and then click on the ‘API Key Deactivation’ tab.
 Then check or enable the checkbox and save the changes.
 This will disable the license on this site and allow you to enter it on another site.

-The settings that you need to concern yourself with are the Gateway3D branding, GUID, API Key and App name.
+The settings that you need to concern yourself with are the Smartlink branding, GUID, API Key and perhaps the App name.

-The Gateway3D branding field will need to be set to your company name as this replaces the default `Gateway3D` wording for Order Reference on customer emails and the My-Account page Orders.
+The Branding field will need to be set to your company name as this replaces the default `Gateway3D` wording for Order Reference on customer emails and the My-Account page Orders.

-The GUID and API are two values that should be provided to you by Custom Gateway, this is to enable the Custom Gateway application to work on your site and are unique to you.
+The GUID and API Key are two values that should be provided to you by the Smartlink service platform.
+This enables the application to work on your site and are unique to you.

-The App name is also provided to you by Custom Gateway.
+The App name is also provided to you by the Smartlink service.
 It may be a generic one or one custom designed for you.

-The first setting in the list on the Personalise-iT settings page is “Auto Complete Woo Orders“.
+One of the first settings in the list on the Smartlink settings page is “Auto Complete Woo Orders“.
 This setting has two values, “Dispatched” and “Received by Shipper“.
-These will need to be determined by Custom Gateway for your account.
-When orders are submitted to Custom Gateway they will then contact your site with Order Status changes as the order progresses though their system.
+These will need to be determined by the Smartlink service for your account.
+When orders are submitted to the service they will then contact your site with Order Status changes as the order progresses though their system.
 Normally, the final stage is to send a “Dispatched” order status when they have completed the processing of the Order and when they contact your site with this status, our plugin will set the WooCommerce order to “completed” status and that will email the customer with final emails notifying that their order is on the way.